General Tomoyuki Yamashita

 War Crimes Trial

 Afterwards, Yamashita was charged as a war criminal for command responsibility for atrocities that happened under his command including crimes against Prisoners Of War (POWs) and civilians in the the Philippines.
-A military commission to prosecute war criminals was ordered by General Douglas MacArthur on September 24, 1945.
+On September 24, 1945 a military commission to prosecute war criminals was ordered by General Douglas MacArthur.
 The task was assigned to Lt.
-General Wilhelm D. Styer who chose five general for the commission: Major Generals Russel B. Reynolds, Leo Donovan and James A. Lester, and Brigadier Generals Morris C. Harwerk and Egbert F. Bullens.
+General Wilhelm D. Styer who chose five general for the Yamashita Trial Commission: Major General Russel B. Reynolds, Major General Leo Donovan and Major General James A. Lester, and Brigadier General Morris C. Harwerk and Brigadier General Egbert F. Bullens.

-During the war crimes trial in Manila, Yamashita was detained at Bilibid Prison.
+On October 29, 1945 Yamashita's trail for war crimes began in the U. S. military court in Manila.
+During the trail, Yamashita was detained at Bilibid Prison.
 Yamashita's defense counsel was led by Col. Harry E. Clarke.
 His defense did not dispute the atrocities that happened, but contended a breakdown of communications prevented him from controlling his troops and many of the atrocities were committed by Imperial Japanese Navy (IJN) personnel that were not part of his command.
-Although the trail was hasty and prosecution unprofessional, Yamashita was found guilty and sentenced to death.
+Although the trail was hasty and prosecution unprofessional, Yamashita was found guilty and sentenced to death on December 7, 1945.
 His defense counsel appealed the sentence to Lt.
 General Wilhelm D. Styer and General MacArthur who upheld it.

 Supreme Court Appeal